wqshmzh/CANet-CZSL/README.md

    <img src="figures/test_cgqa.png" width="800">
    </p>

 *Warning: If you were using an older version pytorch, you would get slightly different results because the pre-trained parameters of the image backbone are different from the lasted version pytorch.*

 ## 3. Training

 You can train the model from scratch.

-1. Before your training, you have to download all pre-trained word embeddings:
+1. Before your training, you have to download the all pre-trained word embeddings:

    FastText: <https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.bin.gz>